genolis/outp0st/CONTRIBUTING.md

 # Contributing to Outp0st

 Our vision for Outp0st is for it to become the trusted standard toolbox (read: UX layer) for the open source contracts infrastructure landscape.
-Think of it like Kubernetes for developer experience or CMS-like interface for blockchain interpreneurs.
+Think of it like Kubernetes for developer experience or CMS-like interface for blockchain entrepreneurs.
+We realize this is an ambitious goal.
+We can’t do it alone.

 Therefore we want to create a strong community of contributors -- all working together to create the kind of delightful experience that our developers deserve.